matix2267/enemy-distance-evolution/README.md

 If the mod dynamically creates entities then it needs to add `raise_built = true` to the `create_entity` call.

+Since this mod replaces new enemy spawners at runtime, mods that want to track enemy spawners using their `unit_number` (for example Bob's Enemies) won't work.

 Mods that do more significant overhauls of evolution mechanics or have complex dynamic spawning logic may have unintended side-effects.